Obama Includes Iranian Missiles in Nuclear Talks

 His Cairo speech concealed his scheme to exploit this resource-rich part of the world.
 Iran ranks third in global oil reserves.

 It’s second to Russia in gas resources.
 It’s a prize Big Oil predators covet.
 Ongoing nuclear talks may be more subterfuge than real.

 Demanding Iranian missiles be included may end up subverting them.
 JPA provisions refer only to “addressing the UN Security Council resolutions with a view toward bringing to a satisfactory conclusion (its) consideration of this matter.”

 They call for forming a “Joint Commission (to) work with the IAEA to facilitate resolution of past and present issues of concern.”

 They say nothing about Iran’s missile program.
 Or any other weapons system.
 At issue only are “possible military dimensions” of Iran’s nuclear program.”

 Its Panchin facility activities are mentioned with respect to any potential nuclear connection.
 No evidence suggests it.

 Israel demands Iran’s missile program be included in nuclear talks.
-On February 20, Haaretz
+On February 20, Haaretz said:

 “One of the main issues to be determined is the question of whether to include Iran’s ballistic missile program in list of topics to be discussed during the final-status negotiations.”